jeffreykegler/old_kollos/notes/misc/strand.md

 Alternatively, a suffix grammar could be created on a per-parse basis, adding only

-* The forward nucleobase symbols

-* The right nucleotide rules which contain forward nucleobase symbols.
+* The reverse nucleotide rules which match forward nucleotide rules currently in the bocage.

-* The right nucleosugars contained in right nucleotide rule with contain forward nucleobase symbols.
+* Any nucleobase symbols contained in those reverse nucleotide rules.

 All pre-strand rules and symbols made inaccessible could then deleted.